Register

 Celine Seggai, Group Compliance Manager, FN Browning

--In the fast-paced world of startups and scale-ups, “compliance” often sounds like a blocker rather than a business enabler.
+In the fast-paced world of startups and scale-ups, “compliance” often sounds like a blocker rather than a business enabler.
 Over the past three years, we’ve been building a compliance program from the ground up.
-Starting with foundational elements like defining roles and responsibilities, and evolving to leverage technologies like AI-powered monitoring tools such as 4CRisk.
+Starting with foundational elements like defining roles and responsibilities, and evolving to leverage technologies like AI-powered monitoring tools.

 Katja Kaurila, Ethics & Compliance Manager, Vinted